Geography, History and Culture

 Read to students the following excerpt, followed by Dancing Salmon Home video clip Run4Salmon Background (2:02)

-From September 14th to 29th, 2019, the Winnemem Wintu Tribe will follow the traditional upstream migration course of native Sacramento River winter-run Chinook salmon.
-From the shores of San Francisco Bay up the Sacramento River valley to the waters of the McCloud River, participants will walk, boat, bicycle, run, paddle, and ride horses along hundreds of miles of waterways where Chinook salmon historically have returned to spawn after years at sea.
+In the first four years of the Run4Salmon (from 2016 to 2019), the Winnemem Wintu and participants followed the traditional upstream migration course of native Sacramento River winter-run Chinook salmon.
+From the shores of San Francisco Bay up the Sacramento River valley to the waters of the McCloud River, participants walked, bicycled, ran, paddled, and rode horses along hundreds of miles of waterways where Chinook salmon historically have returned to spawn after years at sea.
 The purpose of the Run4Salmon is to advocate for and raise public awareness about endangered salmon and proposed measures to restore their habitat and population.

 Activity 6: Compare Maps

 Go to the Run4Salmon website; scroll down the home page to A Prayerful Journey Map – examine and compare student map with the route of the event.

 Activity 7 (optional): Salmon Will Run video

 Watch the 16-minute long Salmon Will Run video covering the 2016 Run4Salmon journey.

 Further Connections and Activities